 As dark clouds gather, the siblings must discover the truth about Mercy’s past, and find a way back to each other, before it’s too late.

-That Which is Hidden will be published by Bookouture in Summer 2021.
+Daughter of the Shipwreck was published by Bookouture in Summer 2021.